tobuya/personal_portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank webdecoded for the UI inspiration.
+I would like to thank webdecoded for the images used in the background.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>